Spaceship Warlock: Plot

 The game is set after the end of the "Terran Empire".
 Terra has lost a millennial war against the Kroll, who then used a planetary technology to move Terra out of its orbit and move the planet to an unknown location deep in Kroll space.
 Humans now have no homeworld and some have ended up as space pirates.

 The game features an unnamed protagonist starting in a dark alley in Stambul city.
 No details are given about the player character other that he is a "Terrie" (human).
 At first, the player can explore some streets of Stambul City but there not much to do as the player character has no money.
 However, after incapacitating an alien mugger, he is awarded several thousand credits by the police force, with which he can buy a ticket out of Stambul.

 The player can afford a ticket to the luxurious cruise spaceship Belshazzar.
 As the player interacts with "Captain Starbird" and his daughter "Stella" the ship is attacked by the "Spaceship Warlock".
-The pirates led by Captain Hammer, an eyepatch-wearing space pirate and revolutionary leader (aesthetically a blatant nod to Nick Fury) board the ship and apprehend the passengers.
+The pirates led by Captain Hammer, an eyepatch-wearing space pirate and revolutionary leader board the ship and apprehend the passengers.
 In the brig, Hammer invites the player to his crew.

 The player then goes on to battle and ultimately overthrow the evil Kroll empire and restore freedom to the galaxy.